RoyKimYYZ/az-terraform-cicd/azurerm-tf-starter/README.md

 ### Objectives

-This project is sample code for those who are beginners to Terraform for Azure and as a quick reference.
+This project is sample code for those who are beginners to Terraform for Azure and can be used as a quick reference.
 There are many ways to structure a terraform project in your repo, but I just want to show and explain my code.
 The starter project sample is suited for

 solo engineer/developer
 non collaborative